Gangs Jr. was mad for all ages (requires counting to 6)

 Gangs Jr. breaks prep up into activities for kids to add their flair.
 They get to pick and color their factions and flag and spec out all their gang members.
 I liked that these were broken into activities versus saying prep or set up because even just posing it to kids as an activity or part of the play makes it a bit more fun and easy to get into.

-We made pieces out of sticky notes with stickers of either dinosaurs or animals on them to help kiddo track each character, and it worked out really well… after we watched a video showing that some cats like getting wet (there was a bit of an break needed when my kid’s character with the cat sticker got landed with a water balloon and kiddo wanted to make sure the cat wasn’t going to melt).
+We made pieces out of sticky notes with stickers of either dinosaurs or animals on them to help my kid track each character, and it worked out really well… after we watched a video showing that some cats like getting wet (there was a bit of an break needed when my kid’s character with the cat sticker got landed with a water balloon and he wanted to make sure the cat wasn’t going to melt).

-We played a couple games, and kiddo enjoyed finding ways to hide characters around the blocks or having characters pop out of a corner to surprise mine with a water balloon.
-From my side, it was cool seeing kiddo exercising so much spatial reasoning and really enjoying it.
+We played a couple games, and my kid enjoyed finding ways to hide characters around the blocks or having characters pop out of a corner to surprise mine with a water balloon.
+From my side, it was cool seeing him exercising so much spatial reasoning and really enjoying it.

 The system works really well for kids or beginners, as is evidenced by my being able to jump in as a first timer.
 I liked the alternative suggestions for the scenario (i.e. water balloon fights, sparing, etc), the activities breakdown, and the coloring sheets for helping the game style connect with kids more.